 Post-doctoral Research Associate

-From Bari (Italy), I moved in 2014 to the Institut Curie to obtain my PhD in Cellular Biology from the University of Paris.
+Originally from Bari (Italy), I completed my PhD in Cellular Biology at Institut Curie in Paris (University of Paris).
 In 2020, I joined the Department of Pathology at the University of Cambridge to pursue a postdoc, until July 2023 when I joined the Machesky Lab.
-I have previously studied endosomal trafficking and extracellular vesicles, currently focusing on cellular mechanosensing and nutrient deprivation on macropinocytosis.
-In my free time, I enjoy going to concerts, travelling and sharing a good meal with friends!
+My previous research focused on the study of endosomal trafficking, extracellular vesicles biogenesis and roles during cancer.
+In the Machesky’s lab, I am focusing on understanding the effect of ECM mechanosensing on the capacity of pancreatic cancer cells to take up nutrients through macropinocytosis.
+Since 2020 I am a member of the management committee of the Postdoc of Cambridge Society.
+In my free time, I enjoy exercising and cycling, cooking, going to concerts, and sharing a good meal with friends.

 Lisa Dobson